Ani1070git/SQL-basic-to-advance/README.md

 It calculates the average salary (AVG(Salary)) for each department (e2.Department = e1.Department).

 This means the subquery returns the department's average salary.

-The main query checks each employee’s salary.

-If an employee’s salary is greater than their department’s average, they are included in the result.